canonical/ngc-integrator-operator/README.md

 # NGC Integraor Operator
 ## Description

-The NGC Integrator Operator for Juju enables the integration of Nvidia NGC containers with Charmed Kubeflow.
+The NGC Integrator Operator for Juju enables the integration of Nvidia NGC containers with Charmed Kubeflow Notebooks.

 ## Usage